Gilgamech/website/Gillogisms.md

 ### B

 1. Back in my day, we had leg races, not arms races.
 (Oh?
 When was that?)- 2023
-1. Back seats are put into 2-door sports cars so insurance actuaries see '4 seat family car' instead of 'unsafe metal sled'.
-(Regular Car Reviews Brian)
+1. Back seats are put into 2-door sports cars so insurance actuaries see '4 seat family car' instead of 'unsafe metal sled'. - Regular Car Reviews Brian
 1. Banks aren't just businesses - they're foundational businesses that other businesses and whole communities depend on, as a source of money.
 1. Bannering - being able to see how to make something just by looking at it.
 From Minecraft Banners, where there are only like 6 shapes you can layer on top of each other, and only 6 layers that can be applied.
 And so they're an art of stacking these 6 layers. - 2017
 1. Batman is a villain.
 He's no hero, injuring hard working people who couldn't find legal work.
 This is part of why vigilantism is a crime, when villains fight villains.
 (Also he's a selfish rich person who operates independently from an amazing villain hideout and drives the best villain car, plane, boat, blimp, or other conveyance as he desires.) - 2018